qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

   them in parallel for resilience or load balancing.
 * Per-link sub-metrics beyond bucketed RSSI on BLE: refinement of the metric formula based on measured deployment data.
-* Pull- or DHT-based manifest distribution among gateways, required only when the gateway count itself reaches the tens of thousands — beyond the current design target. v1 uses scoped push (Section 2.3 hierarchical scoping): manifests flood within their home Local sphere and across the Internet sphere, but never into a foreign Local sphere, so a leaf node's state stays bounded by its village and the global directory is replicated only across gateways.
+* DHT-based distribution of the global gateway directory, required only when the gateway count itself reaches the tens of thousands — beyond the current design target. v1 distributes manifests by scoped advertise-and-pull (Sections 2.3, 10.8): a manifest's version is advertised within its home Local sphere and across the Internet sphere, but never into a foreign Local sphere, and nodes pull the state they lack.
+A leaf node's state stays bounded by its village; the global directory is replicated only across gateways.

 ---